Kaholo/kaholo-plugin-aws-code-build/README.md

 Kaholo plugin for integration with AWS Code Build API.

 ##  Settings
 1. Access key (String) **Required if not in method parameters** - The access key ID of the default user to use to authenticate to AWS.
+[Learn More](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey)
 2. Secret key (Vault) **Required if not in method parameters** - The access key secret of the default user to use to authenticate to AWS.
 3. Region (String) **Required if not in method parameters** - The default AWS region to make requests on.
+[Learn More](https://docs.aws.amazon.com/general/latest/gr/s3.html)

 ## Method: Start Build
 Start a new build for the specified Code Build project.
+[Learn More](https://docs.aws.amazon.com/codebuild/latest/userguide/run-build.html)

 ## Parameters
 1. Access key (String) **Required if not in settings** - The access key ID of the user to use to authenticate to AWS for this request.
 2. Secret key (Vault) **Required if not in settings** - The access key secret of the user to use to authenticate to AWS for this request.
 3. Region (Autocomplete) **Required if not in settings** - The AWS region to make this request on.
 4. Project (Autocomplete) **Required** - The Code Build project to build.
 5. Source Version (String) **Optional** - The version of the build input to be built, for this build only.
 If not specified, the latest version is used.
 Expected value depands on type of source code for this project.
+[Learn More](https://docs.aws.amazon.com/codebuild/latest/APIReference/API_ProjectSourceVersion.html)
 * CodeCommit - The commit ID, branch, or Git tag to use.
 * GitHub - The commit ID, pull request ID, branch name, or tag name that corresponds to the version of the source code you want to build.
 If a pull request ID is specified, it must use the format pr/pull-request-ID (for example pr/25).
 If a branch name is specified, the branch's HEAD commit ID is used.
 If not specified, the default branch's HEAD commit ID is used.
 * Bitbucket - The commit ID, branch name, or tag name that corresponds to the version of the source code you want to build.
 If a branch name is specified, the branch's HEAD commit ID is used.
 If not specified, the default branch's HEAD commit ID is used.